 Read more about the impact of improvement here.

 Getting people to change the way they've always done things is hard.
 Do you know what makes it easier?
 Rolling out changes that originated from the front lines.
 When people come up with the ideas to improve their own work, they intrinsically see the value of the changes.
-Knowing that improvements come from their peers inspires faith in the necessity of the changes much more so than does a decree from senior leadership who has never actually done the process in question.
+Knowing that improvements come from their peers inspires faith in the necessity of the changes.

 By engaging your staff in the continuous improvement model, you empower them to take charge of their own work (but you help them as leaders).
 They're able to identify problems or opportunities for improvement, follow through on implementing their ideas, take credit for the work, and see a measurable impact from their efforts.
 In this way, the sole burden of improvement is lifted from managers, who can spend their time more effectively coaching staff on improvement techniques and removing barriers to implementing changes.